valobox/epub/README.md

 Calling `compress!` will minify all the *css* and *html* items in the epub and compress the images (**IMAGES NOT YET WORKING**).
 Note the image compression does not reduce quality

+## Extracting

+If you want to extract an epub, for instance to serve the content up via a web interface you can to the following

+    Epub::File.extract('example.epub', '/some/directory/path')

+You can also pass a block which will re-zip the epub when the block exits.
+The block gets passed a <#Epub::File> instance as an argument

+    Epub::File.extract('example.epub') do |epub|
+        # Do some epub processing here...
+    end

 ## Development